Public Health MPH - How to Apply

 How Do I Apply to the MPH Program?

-Penn State College of Medicine’s MPH Program uses Schools of Public Health Application Service (SOPHAS) and is subject to the requirements of Penn State's Graduate School.
+Penn State College of Medicine’s MPH Program uses SOPHAS – The Centralized Application Service for Public Health and is subject to the requirements of Penn State's Graduate School.

 Before beginning your application, please review the Graduate School’s admissions requirements.
 If offered admission into the MPH program, you must submit a supplemental Penn State Graduate School application in order to become a Penn State student.
-The application fee for this process is waived, and separate instructions will be provided with the letter offering admission to the program.
+Separate instructions will be provided with the letter offering admission to the program.

 What are the Application Requirements?

-Students’ GRE scores are not required for the MPH Program, though scores are highly recommended if applying to the Epidemiology and Biostatistics Track.
+Students’ GRE scores are not required for the MPH Program, but applicants may submit these scores if they wish (see below for details).
 In addition, SOPHAS applications must include the following items to be eligible for consideration.
 Incomplete applications will not be considered.

 - Completed online SOPHAS application

 - Resume or CV - Prior public health experience (work, volunteer, internship, service learning) recommended but not required.

 - Copies of transcripts from all colleges and universities attended - See SOPHAS transcript details here; if offered admission, official transcripts will also be requested by The Graduate School at Penn State.

 - Two letters of recommendation - One letter must be from academic advisor or instructor; letters from family members or friends will not be accepted.
 Reference letters can be addressed To Whom it May Concern.